brato2120196026/IntelligentMobile/README.md

-# ImplicitIntents Homework Source Code
+## ImplicitIntents Homework Source Code
+The Implicit Intents Homework app contains two activities.<br>
+It uses an activity inside the app which can always be activated from inside or outside the app with an explicit Intent.<br>
+To allow an activity to receive an implicit Intent.
+And also to take a picture from the app.

-# Pre-requisites
+## Pre-requisites
 - For this App you should have basic knowledge in Android App development with:
 - Creating and running apps in Android Studio.

+## The Homework app should contain the following features:
+- Should displays a Take a Picture button at the bottom of the app.<br>
+- When clicked, the button launches a camera app on the device.<br>
+- Before sending the intent, the onClick() method for the Take a Picture Button ensures that an app is available on the device, using the resolveActivity() and getPackageManager() methods.

-# Getting Started
+## Getting Started
+Download and open the app in Android Studio.

-# Some Basic Git Commands
+## Some Basic Git Commands
-## git init
+### git init
 <ul>
 This command is used to start a new repository.
 <ul>